SX-9/nix-conf/README.md

 ![image](hyprland-ss.png)

 > [!WARNING]
-> While the system when built and configured uses less than 4GB of memory, **building it for the first time requires 12GB of memory** so its recomended you create a swapfile or add more memory first if you dont have sufficient memory.
+> 1. While the system when built and configured uses less than 4GB of memory, **building it for the first time requires 12GB of memory** so its recomended you create a swapfile or add more memory first if you dont have sufficient memory.
 Otherwise the system will crash while building from out of memory.
+> 2. Before enabling Hyprland, **build it first with Hyprland disabled** as this will add the [Hyprland's Cachix](https://wiki.hyprland.org/Nix/Cachix/) settings so that you dont have to compile Hyprland flake package from scratch.
+After that you can enable Hyprland.

 to enable swap: